NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 Continuous improvement is the practice of iteratively reviewing processes and impediments and making incremental changes to reduce waste and increase quality.

+## To do

+Training
+Scrum.org improvement Kata (Joan has links)
+Software engineering focused (true, OK)

 ## Quick start

 This document provides some theory and advice on practising continuous improvement.
 But you don’t need a lot of process to get going.
 There will almost certainly be problems people are already aware of which provide a great starting point for improvement work.